grpc/proposal/L73-java-binderchannel.md

 ### Security

-During transport setup, both ClientTransport and ServerTransport will lookup the UID of their peer (via [Binder.getCallingUid](https://developer.android.com/reference/android/os/Binder#getCallingUid\(\))).
+During transport setup, both client and server transport implementations will lookup the UID of their peer (via [Binder.getCallingUid](https://developer.android.com/reference/android/os/Binder#getCallingUid\(\))).

-An instance of the `SecurityPolicy` class decides whether any given UID UID can be communicated with.
+An instance of the `SecurityPolicy` class decides whether any given UID can be communicated with.
 The default policy is to only allow comunnication with the same UID.

-OnDeviceChannelBuilder takes a SecurityPolicy in order to validate the connected-to server's UID.
+Both OnDeviceChannelBuilder and BinderChannelBuilder take a SecurityPolicy in order to validate the connected-to server's UID.

-OnDeviceServerEndpointBuilder takes a ServerSecurityPolicy to validate the UID of each client.
+OnDeviceServerEndpointBuilder and BinderServerBuilder take a ServerSecurityPolicy to validate the UID of each client.
 ServerSecurityPolicy allows for a separate SecurityPolicy to be set for each service name.

 ## Rationale